Home

 Hi Debbie,

-A parasite in animals can be very distressing, I know.
-This site has primarily been geared toward dealing with parasites that affect human health, but one day we hope to expand to cover more parasites in pet info.
+This site has primarily been geared toward dealing with parasites that affect human health, but one day we hope to expand to cover more info on parasites in pets.

 Click here to add your own comments